The Castle

 The Château de La Cour au Berruyer, a former guardian of the forest of Chinon, dominates the village of Cheillé bourg, neighbouring Azay-Le-Rideau.

-A former fortified castle surrounded by a moat in the 13th century, it took on its current appearance in the 16th and 17th centuries with its mullions and large lantern windows, overlooking the Indre valley on one side and the main courtyard on the other.
+This former fortified castle was surrounded by a moat in the 13th century.
+It took on its current appearance in the 16th and 17th centuries with its mullions and large lantern windows, overlooking the Indre valley on one side and the main courtyard on the other.

 The main courtyard contains a beautiful arcaded gallery from the time of Henry II as well as the old keep with a remarkable stone spiral staircase.